Altium Designer Schematic Capture

 - Easy and simple automated design annotation

-- Design and electrical rule checks helps verify and validate designs long before PCB layout even starts
+- Design and electrical rule checks help to verify and validate designs long before the PCB layout even starts

 - Hierarchical design to better manage large complex projects

 - Multi-channel design capabilities provide a platform for an easy design reuse system

 Your Printed Circuit Boards an identical reflection of the design you captured in your schematics, so for it to function according to your design requirements, your schematic design must be correct.
 Whether you are starting from scratch or working on existing designs, Altium Designer schematic capture puts every tool you need to get the job done quickly at your fingertips.
 With today’s designs requiring much more than just building components or making them connect, the modern interface in Altium Designer makes every step of your capture journey intuitive so you can easily search, place, connect, filter, select, and organize every aspect of your design project.